tidwall/tinylru/README.md

 ### Usage

-Keys are strings, values are interfaces.
+Keys and values are interfaces.

 ```go
 // Create an LRU cache